TeddLi/DSTC_8_solution/README.md

 ### Cite
-If you use the code and datasets, please cite the following paper:
+If you use the code, please cite the following paper:

 @misc{gu2020pretrained,
     title={Pre-Trained and Attention-Based Neural Networks for Building Noetic Task-Oriented Dialogue Systems},